Jordan Fish

 Jordan Keith Attwood Fish (born 26 June 1986) is a British record producer, songwriter, and musician.
 A member of the electronic band Worship from 2010 to 2013, he rose prominence as the keyboardist and producer of the rock band Bring Me the Horizon from 2012 to 2023, appearing on five studio releases: Sempiternal (2013), That's the Spirit (2015), Amo (2019), Post Human: Survival Horror (2020) and Post Human: Nex Gen (2024).
-Since leaving the band, Fish has focused on a full-time career as a songwriter and record producer, working with artists such as Poppy, Halsey, Babymetal, House of Protection, Architects, and Good Charlotte.
+Since leaving the band, Fish has focused on a full-time career as a songwriter and record producer, working with artists such as Poppy, Halsey, Babymetal, House of Protection, Architects, Good Charlotte, and Evanescence.

 Early life

 Fish was born on 26 June 1986, in Reading, England.
 He grew up listening to soul music, such as Whitney Houston and Luther Vandross, because of his mother.
 He started getting into rock music at age 12 and played in a nu metal band at age 14, citing Deftones, Slipknot and Korn among his formative influences.
 When Fish was in college, he began exploring electronic music with a couple of friends.